seamile/ImgSearch/README.md

 ### 4. Database Management

-Manage single/multiple databases (each independent index).
+Manage single or multiple databases (each database has independent index).

 #### View Database Info